Background

 (i) The Faculty Development Scheme (FDS) aims to develop the research capability of individual academics so that they can transfer their research experiences and new knowledge into teaching and learning.

-Collaboration, either within the local self-financing degree sector or between the local self-financing degree sector and the University Grants Committee (UGC) sector, is strongly encouraged.
+Collaboration, whether within the local self-financing degree sector or between the local self-financing degree sector and the UGC sector, is strongly encouraged.
 Collaboration may be in the form of research projects or sharing of research facilities supported by the three funding schemes.
+Applicants, in particular junior academics, may also consider engaging local or overseas senior scholars with relevant expertise to participate in their research projects, which could facilitate collaboration and experience sharing for developing their research capacity.

 To provide research training opportunity to undergraduate students, applicants are encouraged to involve undergraduate students in their research projects and apply for the related allowance in the applications.